orishamir/Plants-vs-Zombies-cheats/README.md

-# Plants vs. Zombies Cheats
+# Plants vs. Zombies Replanted Cheats

 A work in progress.

 ## TODO

-Implement all cheats available in [The C# version](https://github.com/orishamir/PlantsVsZombiesHacks)
+Implement all cheats available in the GOTY Edition (see branch release/final-pvz-goty)